The Camino Portugués

 The Terrain On The Camino Portugues

 The first week, from Porto to Baiona, is mostly flat along the coast.
-The second week from Baiona to Santiago is a little bit hilly with daily ascents and descents of 400 metres.
+The second week, from Baiona to Santiago, has some hills with daily ascents and descents of up to 400 metres.

-The trail is very well-marked and the paths are decent so there’s no need for heavy hiking books.
-The Camino Portuguese coastal is 50% on footpaths and 50% on quiet laneways.
-But don’t worry, there’s no busy traffic.
+The trail is well-marked, with decent paths, so heavy hiking boots aren’t necessary.
+The Camino Portuguese coastal route is 50% footpaths and 50% quiet laneways, with no busy traffic to worry about.

 Our Camino packing guide ebook is free to download.
 This will help you decide what to bring on your Camino.